douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * negoco - business
 * nei - to deny
 * neintence - unintentionally
+* neiĝi - to snow
 * nek - neither; nor
 * nekapabla - unable
 * neklara - unclear
 * nekoherenco - inconsistency
 * nekonata - unknown
 * nekoni - to not know
+* nekonsideri - to disregard
 * nekontroli - to uncheck
 * nekredebla - incredible
+* nekredemo - disbelief
+* nekredo - disbelief
+* nemanlavi - not to wash hands
+* nene - nowhere
 * nenecesa - unnecessary
 * nenia - no kind of
 * neniam - never
+* neniel - in no way
 * nenio - nothing
+* neniom - none
 * neniomaniere - in no way; by no means
 * neniu - no one; nobody; none
+* neniujn - no one
 * neniun - no one
 * nenormalaĵo - abnormality
 * nepo/nepino - grandkid